deviant art

 The above, plus also illustrators like Edward Monkton, Richard Scarry and Quentin Blake.

-:clap: Thank you `Mollinda!
+Thank you Mollinda!

-Check out the #ArtHistoryProject for more about Traditional Art this month and be ready for the other galleries over the next year!
+Check out the ArtHistoryProject for more about Traditional Art this month and be ready for the other galleries over the next year!